Bible Typography ManifestoFirst published November, 2011

-Note: the manifesto format is tongue-in-cheek, but the upshot is serious.
-Give it a read, and feel free to sign.
+The format is tongue-in-cheek, but the upshot is serious.
+Read and sign.

 - typography is a major but often overlooked source of meaning, for good or ill, in any book,